hgrf/racine/README.md

 Carry out the steps described above in order to set up the development server.
 Then configure gunicorn autostart by setting up a corresponding autostart file.
 This is explained below either for upstart or for systemd.

+Please note that the app should be executed in the HTTP root, bugs should be expected when you install MSM in a subfolder.

 ## For upstart

 Create the file /etc/init/msm.conf and copy the following code into it: